averkoc/files/test.md

 ---
-title: ""
+title: "Workshop page"
 layout: default
 permalink: about
 ---

-This file is used to test fron matter features
+This file is used to test front matter features